Last week, we profiled William & Mary alum Mike Tomlin. Guess what? William & Mary has TWO head coaches in the NFL. That’s right, two.

 William & Mary Career (1994-1998)

-In his senior year, McDermott garnered All-Atlantic 10 and All-Eastern College Athletic Conference (ECAC) honors.
-Just as impressive was the fact that he was also named to the Atlantic 10’s All-Academic squad during his senior year.
+In his senior season, McDermott garnered All-Atlantic 10 and All-Eastern College Athletic Conference (ECAC) honors.

 Early Coaching Career (1998-2010)